Natpe Thunai: Plot

 After seeing the local people suffering, Prabha decides to join the hockey team and get back the ground.
 Shanmugam and Prabha train the players, and later, after facing so many difficulties, they win the match and get their ground back.
 When they come back to the ground, they see Harichandran, who has lost his position now, giving a speech to the press as feeling happy for Shanmugam team's victory.
 He comes to Prabha and blames the common people for voting leaders monetary benefits and questions Prabha if the people will elect a person who is doing good for them without any money, for which Prabha is unable to find an answer.

 Cast

-Fenny Oliver (editor), Sreekanth Vasrp (writer), Devesh Jeyachandran (writer), and D. Parthiban Desingu (director) appeared in cameo appearances as stage singers and performers in Sridhar's sister's marriage function.
+D. Parthiban Desingu, editor Fenny Oliver, and writers Sreekanth Vasrp, and Devesh Jeyachandran appeared in cameo appearances as stage singers and performers in Sridhar's sister's marriage function during the song "Single Pasanga".

 Production

 After a successful outing in Meesaya Murukku, director Sundar C revealed that he is all set to produce another venture that would have Hiphop Tamizha on a film written and directed by debutante Parthiban Desingu which is a film based on hockey.
-The pooja was held in 15 December, and Hiphop Tamizha confirmed the same by sharing a picture with the film's crew.
+The pooja was held in mid-December, and Hiphop Tamizha confirmed the same by sharing a picture with the film's crew.

-Release

-The first-look teaser of the film was released on 4 November 2018, which confirmed the title of the film as Natpe Thunai.
-The film was all set to release on 4 April 2019.
-The film premiered on 25 August 2019 in Sun TV (India).

 Music

-The soundtrack album was composed by Hiphop Tamizha, with lyrics written by Hiphop Tamizha, Arivu, Sollisai Selvandhar, and Dr. Vadugam Sivakumar.
-All the songs in the film were released as singles.
+The soundtrack album was composed by Hiphop Tamizha.